 In the face of these daunting statistics, patients, foundations, researchers, and institutions across the country and around the globe have begun forging new and innovative ways to share knowledge and resources, support one another, collaborate, and drive pediatric brain tumor research forward to improve treatments and save the lives of children experiencing these devastating diseases.

-Founded at the Children’s Hospital of Philadelphia in 2009 and launched in 2011, the Children’s Brain Tumor Tissue Consortium (CBTTC) is a global collaborative, multi-institutional research program dedicated to the study and treatment of childhood brain tumors.
-As part of its research efforts, the CBTTC has developed a network of informatics and data applications which allow researchers from across the world to work together in real time to discover cures.
+Founded at the Children’s Hospital of Philadelphia in 2009 and launched in 2011, the Children’s Brain Tumor Network (CBTN) is a global collaborative, multi-institutional research program dedicated to the study and treatment of childhood brain tumors.
+As part of its research efforts, the CBTN has developed a network of informatics and data applications which allow researchers from across the world to work together in real time to discover cures.

 Making an Impact